 The Baked Alaska, Popsicle and Hot Toddy are intended to be used as a stand alone cycle top in cool, as opposed to cold, conditions.

-The Thermos, Ristretto and Submerino are all base layers - best worn directly against your skin.
+The Thermos, Isotherm, Ristretto, Submerino and Inferno are all base layers - best worn directly against your skin.

-The Median Strip, Berglar and Hoola are riding jerseys, with additional features including three rear pockets and long front zips.
+The Berglar, Flying Nun, Median Strip, Hula, Neopolitan and Lozenge are riding jerseys, with additional features including rear or hipster pockets.
 For use in both hot and cold climes and versatile enough to wear as an insulation layer in winter.

 All Ground Effect clothing enjoys a warm 40ºC machine wash.
 Try to avoid cold-water detergents and those with bleach, 'oxygen whitener' or fabric softener.